 the problem

 Governance issues around the world continue to prove there are significant deficiencies in the processes and regulatory frameworks, that would protect the integrity of national democracies.
-In the best cases, governments have depended on the ethical quality of politicians to abide by unwritten, historical conventions for protection.
-Today the worst cases of abuse are highlighted by increasingly bold, despotic and corrupt leaders that count on the weakness of national law and subvert the function of democracy for personal gain.
+In democracies that still work well, governments have depended on the ethical quality of politicians to abide by unwritten, historical conventions for propriety and protection.
+Today the worst cases of abuse have fallen below this high standard of leadership behaviour with increasingly bold, despotic and corrupt actions that take advantage of the absence of basic regulation.

 There have always been bad people attracted to the power of government.
-We know how to write robust rules that stop abusive behaviours.
+We're now living in a world that is actively damaged by them, but we know how to write robust definitions and regulations that can stop these abusive and corrupt behaviours.
 We need to make sure those rules are present at every level of government, everywhere and we must ensure they are constantly updated to protect against new forms of abuse.
+We have the living proof that we can no longer rely on a leader being a good person, we must have guard rails for leadership.

-The real problem is, there has never been a trusted custodian for these rules, outside the reach of the abuse and corruption they are designed to constrain.
-It is a profound conflict of interest for a government to be solely responsible for its own oversight.
+The fundamental problem is, there has never been a trusted custodian for the oversight of such rules, something outside the reach of the abuse and corruption they are designed to constrain.
+We have allowed the profound conflict of interest of governments being solely responsible for their own oversight.
+This responsibility must now be distributed inside and outside of the state, to ensure robust minimum standards of conduct and respect for rights.

 GCHRD history